 Use Paid Social Media Marketing

-As a relatively new field, paid social media marketing is often not considered as an option by school leaders.
+In a sector that generally gravitates toward the more traditional marketing methods, paid social media marketing is often not considered as an option by school leaders.
 While it’s not the solution for every problem, PPC (pay per click) social media advertising is well suited to the needs of school marketers.

 Outsource Your Marketing

-Is keeping your communications in-house the best, and most cost effective way forward?
+Is keeping your marketing in-house the best, and most cost effective way forward?
 We don’t think so.

-To run a competitive marketing department, you need a wide range of expertise and skills on hand.
-To put together a capable team would require a significant portion of your school’s payroll budget.
+To run a competitive marketing department, you need a wide range of expertise and skills on hand, and to assemble a capable team would require a significant portion of your school’s payroll budget.

-By working with an external agency, like Eduprise, you can have access to the expertise of a fully fledged marketing team, at a fraction of the cost, while easing pressure on your teaching staff to work as marketers as well as teachers.
+By working with Eduprise, you can have access to the expertise of a fully fledged marketing team, at a fraction of the cost, while easing pressure on your teaching staff to work as marketers as well as teachers.

-To see the range of services and expertise available when working with Eduprise, take a look at our services page today.
+To see the range of services and expertise available when working with Eduprise, take a look at our services page today or get in touch with us for an informal chat about the challenges your school or Trust faces.
+You might be pleasantly surprised by what we can do for you.